madhan-bit-project/Cognifyz-Data-Analysis/README.md

 outputs

+-Level 2

+analysis.py

+Dataset.csv

+outputs

-Level 1 Tasks
+=> Level 1 Tasks

-Top Cuisines
+-Top Cuisines

 Identified the top three most common cuisines and calculated the percentage of restaurants serving each cuisine.

-City Analysis
+-City Analysis

 Analyzed the distribution of restaurants across cities, identified the city with the highest number of restaurants, and calculated the average restaurant rating for each city.

-Price Range Distribution
+-Price Range Distribution

 Analyzed the distribution of restaurants across different price ranges and calculated the percentage of restaurants in each category.

-Online Delivery Analysis
+-Online Delivery Analysis

 Calculated the percentage of restaurants offering online delivery and compared the average ratings of restaurants with and without online delivery.

-Level 2 Tasks
+=>Level 2 Tasks

-Restaurant Ratings
+-Restaurant Ratings

 Analyzed the distribution of aggregate ratings, identified the most common rating, and calculated the average number of votes received by restaurants.

-Cuisine Combination Analysis
+-Cuisine Combination Analysis

 Identified the most common cuisine combinations and analyzed whether certain cuisine combinations tend to receive higher ratings.

-Geographic Analysis
+-Geographic Analysis

 Visualized restaurant locations using latitude and longitude coordinates with an interactive map to identify restaurant distribution and geographic clusters.

-Restaurant Chains Analysis
+-Restaurant Chains Analysis

 Identified restaurant chains in the dataset and analyzed their popularity based on the number of outlets, ratings, and customer votes.

-Project Outputs
+=>Project Outputs

-Level 1
+-Level 1

 Top 3 Cuisines Chart